-Rodney Bay, St. Lucia, the name for both a body of water and neighborhood of Gros Islet, is a yachting center and one of the island's principal hotel areas, with a nice beach and many restaurants—all within walking distance of each other.
-(One restaurant, The Lime, has a bar that's popular with St. Lucians.)
-Located 6 mi/10 km north of Castries, this is the most developed part of the island outside of Castries, but the area is tastefully built, with red-roofed shops and condominiums.
+Rodney Bay is the name for both a body of water and a neighborhood of Gros Islet.
+It is a yachting center and one of the island's principal hotel areas, with a nice beach and many restaurants—all within walking distance of each other.
+This is the most developed part of the island outside of Castries, which is located 6 mi/10 km to the south, but the area is tastefully built, with red-roofed shops and condominiums.

 The Rodney Bay Marina is an active 232-slip port filled with all types of boats, including megayachts from around the world.
 Reduit Beach is a mile-/kilometer-long stretch of white sand shaded by palm trees.
 Hotels, beach bars, vendors and watersports shacks line the shore.

-On weekend, late-night hunger can be sated just across from the marina, where food vans line the road.
+On weekends, late-night hunger can be sated just across from the marina, where food vans line the road.

 Request Full Destination Guide